Tzeusy/mvo_optimization_cryptos/README.md

 # Mean-Variance Optimization for Cryptocurrencies
 Applying Markowitz Mean Variance Optimization to obtain optimal allocation for specified cryptocurrencies using a two-week history of hourly prices

-## Getting Started
-This assumed you have Python3 installed, built on version 3.7.

 ## Installation
+Runs on Python 3.7.
 Install all dependencies, as found in `requirements.txt`.
 ```python3 -m pip install -r requirements.txt```

 ## Running